egberts/egberts.github.io-src/content/articles/vim-syntax-generator.md

 Most importantly, if NFTABLES changes, our effort to recreate the syntax gets easier.

-All the relavant info are in the DOT file needed to pump out the necessary Vim syntax statements.
+All the relevant info are in the DOT file needed to pump out the necessary Vim syntax statements.

 * token name